 Time Together

-After school, Isabella and I went over to Eve's house to hang out for a bit.
+After school, my daughter and I went over to Eve's house to hang out for a bit.
 Nothing complicated—just being there, existing in the same space.
-Later, I had to pick up Kayla from work, drop her off, then grab Brandon from home before heading back aain.
+Later, I had another pickup to handle before heading back again.

-Eventually, the kids—Eve's girls, Isabella, Brandon, and The Sister's son—went to youth group.
+Eventually, the kids all went to youth group together.
 Watching that many kids head off together always reminds me how layered life gets when families overlap.
 It's messy, but it's also real.

 After youth group wrapped up, we went home and the night settled into something calmer.